 Proposed Submission consultation and stated that their 'Accompanying appraisal (submitted with rep) scores this site a post-mitigation score of 0 for objective A) protection of the natural environment.'
 Mr Christian & Mr Force c/o Genesis Town Planning (3780) 4.
 A representation was made during the Local Plan Review The representation concludes the same score as the SA.
 Proposed Submission consultation and stated that their 'Accompanying appraisal (submitted with rep) states landscape impact for the larger proposed site is same as other allocated large sites in Cullompton, i.e. slight negative impact.'
-Mr Christian & Mr Force c/o Genesis Town Planning (3780)

-Alternative 1 is not preferred given that the site is of a scale that is significant enough to affect the local road network.

-Alternative 2 is a comment on the SA which identifies that a full appraisal has not occurred for the larger Land at Colebrook alternative.
-In response to this a full appraisal has been undertaken with a summary matrix provided below.

-Alternative 3 and 4 conclude the same score as the SA, as such no changes are proposed.
+Mr Christian & Mr Force c/o Genesis Town Planning (3780) Changes to the Plan Alternative 1 is not preferred given that the site is of a scale that is signi ificant enough to affect the local road network.
+Alternative 2 is a comment on the SA which identifies that a full apprais al has not occurred for the larger Land at Colebrook alternative.
+In response to this a full appraisal has been undertaken with a summary m natrix provided below.
+Alternative 3 and 4 conclude the same score as the SA, as such no change ges are proposed.